Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Introduction

-Scenario optimization \cite{adv-scenario}, \cite{GarattiCampi2008RiskComplexity}, allows solving semi-infinite robust optimization problems by approximating them with a tractable program built from sampled scenarios \cite{CampiGaratti2008exact,scenario-tutorial}.
+Scenario optimization allows solving semi-infinite robust optimization problems by approximating them with a tractable program built from sampled scenarios \cite{scenario-tutorial}, \cite{CalafioreCampi2005}, \cite{CampiGaratti2008exact}.
 Standard results provide \emph{a priori} bounds on violation probabilities in terms of decision dimension and sample size, while more recent \emph{a posteriori} bounds leverage the number of support constraints to tighten the provided guarantees \cite{wait-and-judge,posteriori-support}.
-The approach adopted here builds mainly upon the a posteriori philosophy due to its potential to provide tighter guarantees, given that the training data is usually known.
-Providing guarantees for EV charging parking lots leveraging the scenario approach can be found in \cite{Pantazis2020, Pantazis2022, Fele2019, pantazis2024apriori} where uncertain operating constraints are considered and probabilistic safety guarantees are provided for feasible deviations from the optimal solution.
-However, such solutions are robust in perturbations on the solution but not necessarily on distributional shifts of the probability distribution that the data follows.
-Furthermore, they do not consider EV parking lots interconnected with retailers and prosumer communities.
+Providing guarantees for EV charging scheduling in parking lots, leveraging the scenario approach can be found in \cite{Paccagnan2019, Pantazis2020_cdc, Pantazis2022, Fele2019, pantazis2024apriori} where uncertain operating constraints or costs are considered.
+However, such solutions do not consider EV parking lots interconnected with retailers and prosumer communities and mainly focus on EV charging scheduling.
 In papers that focus more on the EV parking lot management for community services, models for parking lot arbitrage and flexibility scheduling have often imposed fixed capacity envelopes or known departure processes \cite{Zanvettor2022,lot-flex-uncertain-departures}.
 Other methods may risk infeasibility or exhibit excessive conservatism.
 Only a few works model parking lots as virtual energy storage services.
 Specifically, \cite{Chandra2024_CoordinatedEVFleets} designs a three-stage energy management system that coordinates EV charging of fleets to maximize community benefits and operational efficiency.
 The works \cite{Zheng2023} and \cite{TostadoVeliz2025} focus mainly on the market participation of the EV parking lots, e.g., the interaction between EV storage services and retailers.
-To the best of our knowledge, this is the first time that adversarially and distributionally robust probabilistic guarantees are proposed as a tool to study the performance and safety of virtual storage services provided by stationary EV batteries.